Probing Light Dark Particles in Neutrino Scattering Experiments: Neutrino scattering into a dark particle

 Let us now move to the couplings of $\chi$ and neutrinos with nucleons.
 The dark particle $\chi$ in this paper has a mass below the GeV scale, and the decay channel $\chi \to \nu_\alpha NN$ is kinematically forbidden.
 All the 1-loop decays above can also be induced, with the electron in the loops replaced by a proton.
 Substituting the electron mass $m_e$ in \geqn{eqn:width:loop} by the nucleon mass $m_N$, the resultant lifetime is

 which is long enough for $\chi$ to decay outside the detectors for the parameter space of interest.
 Again, it is expected that with the couplings to nucleons, the partial widths of the three- and four-body decays in \geqn{eqn:decays} are suppressed by the phase space, with respect to the two-body decay.
+We note that for the nucleon tensor coupling, the loop-induced decay length $\tau^{T,p}_\chi$ could in principle be reduced to within the detector volume for $\Lambda_{T,N} \lesssim \mathcal{O}(200)$ GeV in our mass range.
+However, such low-$\Lambda_{T,N}$ regions are already excluded by the existing LHC data, which requires $\Lambda_{T,N} \gtrsim 1.1\,{\rm{TeV}}$ from the mono-$\gamma$ search (cf. ~\gfig{fig:CEvNS sensitivity} and ~\gtab{tab:cevns}).
 In short, for the purpose of this paper, the dark particle $\chi$ leaves the detectors without leaving any signal for the parameter space we are interested in, for both the couplings to electron and nucleons.